zLulus/NotePractice/README.md

 | 6|Xamarin.Forms                                |Xamarin.Forms demo                      |
 | 7| MiniProgramDemo                                    |Wechat Mini Program demo                   |

+You can go to [My Blog](https://www.cnblogs.com/Lulus/) to view the explanation of the corresponding demo.

 You can download the part of the project you need through [GitZip](https://gitzip.org/), and GitZip also supports [online download](https://kinolien.github.io/gitzip/).

 中文如下：